bsides-zh/bsides-zh.github.io/content/sponsors.md

     weight: 4
 ---

 Sponsors are still being announced.
-You cana also check [out our sponors from 2022]({{< ref "archives/2022/sponsors.md" >}})!
+You can also check [out our sponors from 2022]({{< ref "archives/2022/sponsors.md" >}})!

 ## Platinum Sponsors